 As part of their annual Google Play policy updates, back in November 2020 Google announced that from August 2021 all new apps must publish in the Play Store using the Android App Bundle format (.aab).
 This change coincides with the update to target Android 11 and more details are available in the Android blog post.
-Although the blog post does not mention it, documentation elsewhere clarifies that private enterprise applications are unaffected by this change.
+In July 2021, Google released an updated blog post which confirmed that private enterprise applications are unaffected by this change.

 So, what does this mean for developers targeting Zebra Android mobile computers?

 At the time of writing, this change only affects applications which are published to the Google Play Store as publicly available.
 For clarity, there are three broad distribution mechanisms that a developer may choose to distribute their app:

 - Make the .apk available as a download from their website or use something like GitHub releases or Microsoft’s App Center which integrates with their CI system.

 - Distribute the app privately to managed Android devices using Google’s managed Play store in conjunction with a supported EMM Publish.
 This application can then only be seen by one or more specified organizations.

 - Publish as a public application in the public Play Store.
 Organization administrators can then include the application in their managed Play Store as needed.
 E.g. Zebra’s Workforce Connect PTT Pro.